 Within this document, references are made to terms which are not recognized under IFRS.
 Specifically, "net realization price", "operating cost", "operating netback" and "EBITDA" do not have any standardized meaning as prescribed by IFRS and are regarded as non-IFRS measures.
 These non-IFRS measures may not be comparable to the calculation of similar amounts for other entities and readers are cautioned that use of such measures to compare issuers may not be valid.
 Non-IFRS measures are used to benchmark operations against prior periods and are widely used by investors, lenders, analysts and other parties.
-The Company believes that these measures are used by and are useful to investors and other users of the Company's financial statements in evaluating the Company's operating and cash performance because they allow for analysis of its financial results without regard to special, non-cash and other non-core items, which can vary substantially from company to company and over different periods.
+The Corporation believes that these measures are used by and are useful to investors and other users of the Corporation's financial statements in evaluating the Corporation's operating and cash performance because they allow for analysis of its financial results without regard to special, non-cash and other non-core items, which can vary substantially from company to company and over different periods.
 These non-IFRS measures should not be considered in isolation or as a substitute for measures prepared in accordance with IFRS.
 The definition and reconciliation of each non-IFRS measure or additional subtotal is presented herein.

 "Net realization price", "operating costs", "operating netbacks" and "EBITDA" are common non-IFRS measurements applied in the oil and gas industry and are used by management to assess the financial and operational performance of the Corporation.
 "Net realization price" indicates the selling price of a good less the selling costs.
 "Operating cost" provides an indication of the controllable cash costs incurred per boe during a period.
 "Operating netback" is a measure of oil and gas sales revenue net of royalties, production and marketing & transportation expenses.
 Management believes that these non-IFRS measures assist management and investors in assessing Greenfields' profitability and operating results on a per unit basis to better analyze performance against prior periods.
-Management also uses EBITDA as measure of operating cash flow in order to fund future working capital needs and to fund future capital expenditures, as well as in measuring financial performance from period to period on a consistent basis.
-The Company defines EBITDA as income from petroleum sale, net of General and administrative, and business development costs.
+Management also uses EBITDA as measure of operating performance to assist in assessing the Corporation's ability to generate liquidity through operating cash flow in order to fund future working capital needs and to fund future capital expenditures, as well as in measuring financial performance from period to period on a consistent basis.
+The Corporation defines EBITDA as income from petroleum sale, net of General and administrative, and business development costs, and before interest, taxes, non-cash charges/(income), intercompany charges and finance costs.